Installation

 Installing Photini

 Before installing Photini you need to decide if you are installing it for a single user or for multiple users.
 Multi-user installations use a Python virtual environment to create a self contained installation that can easily be shared.
-Using a virtual environment has other advantages, such as easy uninstallation, so I recommend using it for a single user installation.
+Using a virtual environment has other advantages, such as easy uninstallation, so I also recommend using it for a single user installation.

 Linux & MacOS users have another decision to make - whether to install Photini’s dependencies with pip or with the operating system’s package manager.
 For a good introduction to the advantages and disadvantages of each I suggest reading Managing Python packages the right way.
 All of Photini’s dependencies can be installed with pip, but I recommend installing PySide6 / PySide2 / PyQt6 / PyQt5 (whichever is available) with the package manager to ensure you install all of its system libraries and plugins, and so that you get the same GUI style as other Qt based applications.
+(Don’t forget to install the QtWebEngine stuff as well if it’s in a seaprate package.)

 Virtual environment